lalelisealstad/mybook-dashboard/README.md

 - find books based on word or topic: show a list of the books.

 #### Improve performance / layout:
+- - loading bar with percentage when uploading books with estimate of time left.
+- remove prints and use logging instead.
 - set up of topics in json not necessary in case of input
 - 0 rating should be changed to "not rated" in the ratings bar.
 - text that explains how to interact with the figures.
 - link to github / explainer of how the dashboard, api call collection works.
 - align first two graphs
 - improve speed using client side callbacks
-- improve api call, with await functions - improve the asyncronous, I syspect they are not really asyncronous now

 ## What to read next section: